 EVALUATION OF THE SUPERINTENDENT

 The Board of Trustees will conduct a Summative Evaluation of the Superintendent’s performance annually in January/February.
 This evaluation will be based upon a Superintendent Appraisal Instrument which is aligned to Board Policy and developed by the Board with input from the Superintendent.
-Data necessary to complete this review will be asked for at least one week prior to the review.
+Data necessary to complete this review will be requested at least one week prior to the review.
 The result of this review will be presented to the Superintendent the night of the evaluation.
 Annually in July, the Board of Trustees will conduct a Formative Evaluation of the Superintendent’s performance and progress toward attaining goals.

 For additional information, see Board Policies BJCD (Legal) and BJCD (Local)